MaT1g3R/Halp/deliverables/iteration-02.plan.md

 #### Roles & responsibilities

-- Kyle: Front End Programmer
+- Kyle: Front End Programmer and Planning Meeting Writer

 - Arjun: Front End Programmer

 - Xun: Front End Programmer

-- Brandon: Front End Programmer
+- Brandon: Front End Programmer and Code Reviewer

-- Mat(Peijun): Lead Front End Programmer
+- Mat(Peijun): Lead Front End Programmer and Review Meeting Writer

-- Pablo: Lead Front End Programmer
+- Pablo: Lead Front End Programmer, Review Meeting Writer, Demo Recorder

+Each individual is responsible for coding a working version of one or more of the pages of the mockup that was created in deliverable one.
+In addition, two individuals are responsible for writing up the planning meeting document and two individuals are responsible for writing up the reveiw meeting document.
+Pablo will record and edit the demo video.

 #### Events